-When applied to chemical plants, Process Intensification (PI) is the strategy of making dramatic improvements in manufacturing and processing, substantially decreasing, equipment size / output ratio, waste production, and/or energy consumption, ultimately resulting in sustainable chemical plants that are cheaper to operate.
+When applied to chemical plants, Process Intensification (PI) is the strategy of making dramatic improvements in manufacturing and processing, substantially decreasing, equipment size to output ratio, waste production, and energy consumption.
+These changes ultimately result in sustainable chemical plants that are cheaper to operate.

 From an engineering standpoint, Process Intensification is any chemical engineering development that leads to significantly smaller, cleaner, and more energy efficient manufacturing plant.

 During the late 1970’s the UK based Imperial Chemical Industries (ICI) pioneered the concept of process intensification.
 ICI’s aim was to reduce the size of new chemical plants in order to majorly decrease the capital costs of new plants.
 The philosophy of ICI was based on the premise that the majority (up to 80%) of the plant cost was attributable to installation costs involving basics like pipework, support structure and civil engineering.
 These costs could be significantly reduced if the main, “active” plant items (i.e. reactors, separators and heat exchangers) were significantly reduced in size and / or coupled together by integrating equipment function.
 To access these cost reductions ICI established a programme of process intensification.

 Today the focus in process intensification has moved forwards from the late 1970s ICI model of plant size/cost reduction.
 Process intensification is now re-focused on creating competitive advantage through not only plant size / cost reduction but also via improved quality, higher total process efficiency and increased operational flexibility.